se-edu/se-book/modeling/modelingStructures/ooStructures/text.md

 <div id="body">

 An OO solution is basically a network of objects interacting with each other.
-Therefore, **it is useful to be able to model how the relevant objects are 'networked' together** inside a software %%&nbsp;i.e. how the objects are connect together%%.
+Therefore, **it is useful to be able to model how the relevant objects are 'networked' together** inside a software %%&nbsp;i.e. how the objects are connected together%%.

 <tip-box>